guramrit2002/Fyle-Web-Development-Internship/README.md

 - The GitHub API is used to fetch user information and repositories dynamically.
 - Pagination is implemented to load more repositories as the user navigates through the pages.

-## Contributions

-Feel free to contribute to the project by submitting issues or pull requests.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.